 The number of investments is important to MacDonald as well.
 “I think there’s a sweet spot to the number of companies in a portfolio.
 Some CVCs make 20-30 investments a year and they’ve got a huge portfolio of companies.
 It makes you wonder, how many can of these can they really support?”
 MacDonald says.

 Brand new CVC with no experience whatsoever can work for or against a company.
 The important thing is to be ready for questions about this.
-A CVC that is just starting out won’t have many startups yet in the portfolio, for example, meaning they can give a higher level of support to the initial companies they back.
+A CVC that is just starting out won’t have many startups yet in the portfolio, for example, meaning it can give a higher level of support to the initial companies it backs.

 For Smeed, building a strong reputation is key to his definition of success.
 And it involves eating a bit of humble pie.
 “Working for a big corporate, it can be very easy to get sucked into the idea that your company is the centre of the universe, and that the employees were lucky to even be drawing a salary.
 That stuff doesn’t wash when you’re speaking to a potential investment company,” he says.